Queen Elizabeth Approves New Gay ‘Turing Law,’ Has LGBTQ Rights Ally History

 For example, Advocate reported in 2016 that Queen Elizabeth was outraged to hear rumors that she opposed marriage equality.
 In fact, when a British gay and lesbian marriage law was introduced in 2013, Queen Elizabeth gave her assent with no delay.

-Pink News also gives Queen Elizabeth a good LGBTQ report, and stated that she has given Royal Assent to over 14 laws protecting gay rights besides the Turing Law and the gay marriage law.
+Pink News also gives Queen Elizabeth a good LGBTQ report and stated that she has given Royal Assent to over 14 laws protecting gay rights besides the Turing Law and the gay marriage law.

 Queen Elizabeth gave her first sign of being an LGBTQ ally in 1967.
 At that time, homosexuality was partially decriminalized in England and Wales.